Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/3 Research Software Management/05_Software-Sharing-Practices.md

 ### Learning Activities

 - **Slide presentation** (20 mins): Short presentation on why research software should be published, and what steps can be taken to publish it (adapted from Resource 1).
-- **Discussion activity** (30 mins): This activity is adapted from an activity from the Netherlands eScience Center Course in Resource 2.
+- **Discussion activity** (40 mins): This activity is adapted from an activity from the Netherlands eScience Center Course in Resource 2.
-    - Learners should be divided into small groups of 3 or 4, and be asked to choose a piece of research software that they know, or pick one of the packages in this list from Resource 3 (Research Software Directory):
+    - Learners should be divided into small groups of 3 or 4, and be asked to choose a piece of research software that they know, or pick one of the packages from this list (source: Research Software Directory, Resource 3):
         - [ESMValTool](https://research-software-directory.org/software/esmvaltool)
         - [LitStudy](https://research-software-directory.org/software/litstudy)
         - [Haddock](https://research-software-directory.org/software/haddock3)
         - [worcs](https://cjvanlissa.github.io/worcs/index.html)
         - [democracy-topic-modelling](https://research-software-directory.org/software/democracy-topic-modelling)
     - They should then consider the following questions in their breakout groups.
-        - Find out what the software is about if they don't already know.
+        - Find out what the software is about.
-        - Look individually in the [Research Software Registries Awesome List](https://github.com/NLeSC/awesome-research-software-registries) (Resource 4) for a registry that is suitable for the chosen piece of software, and then discuss with other teammates why the registry was chosen.
-After choosing a software registry, what further steps are required to publish research software (for instance, software repository, software paper)?
+        - Look individually in the [Research Software Registries Awesome List](https://github.com/NLeSC/awesome-research-software-registries) (Resource 4) for a registry that is suitable for the chosen piece of software.
+Discuss in the group which registry to choose.
+After choosing a software registry discuss in the group what further steps are required to publish research software (for instance, software repository, software paper).
+    - Groups should then discuss in plenum how they made their choices of registries and key takeaways from the activity

 ### Materials to Prepare

 - Slide presentation on publishing research software (can be reused or adapted from Resource 1).
-- List of software to choose from for role play activity (can be chosen from Resource 4).
+- List of software to choose from for the discussion activity (can be chosen from Resource 4).

 ### Instructor Notes

 **Presentation/Discussion:**

-- Content covered in this learning objective broadly:
+- Content covered in these learning activities:
     - What does publishing software mean?
     - Why should researchers publish their software?
     - Where should researchers publish their software?
     - What are the basic steps of publishing software?
     - How do I guide researchers through the steps of publishing software?
-- A slide presentation on publishing research software from the Netherlands eScience Center course is available to reuse and adapt, as long as they are properly cited and attribution is given under CC BY 4.0 license.
+- A slide presentation on publishing research software from the Netherlands eScience Center course is available to reuse and adapt, as long as they are properly cited and attribution is given under CC BY 4.0 licence.
-- The goal of the exercise is to imagine how learners would give advice to researchers about publishing software, and familiarise themselves with some available software registries as a starting point.
+- The goal of the discussion activity is to imagine how learners would give advice to researchers about publishing software and familiarise themselves with some available software registries as a starting point.
 - If the learners belong to a particular discipline and other registries are more suitable, those can be included in the discussion activity in addition to or in place of the existing examples.